-IAN Research will match willing individuals and families with appropriate local and national research projects.
-This partnership will solve one of the major difficulties that autism research projects face—recruiting enough participants.
 Each year, many useful and innovative studies are not completed or are significantly delayed because researchers cannot find enough participants who qualify; valuable opportunities to learn about autism are lost.
+IAN Research matches willing individuals and families with appropriate local and national research projects.
+This partnership solves one of the major difficulties that autism research projects face—recruiting enough participants.

 Individuals with ASD and their families may benefit directly from this match because they will be able to participate in research that they would not have known about without IAN.
 Participation may also provide opportunities to learn more about ASDs and their impact.
 More about IAN Research